cs320-wisc/f22/labs/git-fix-pull/README.md

 ```

 There's a new version of `example.py` on GitHub, but git doesn't want
 to overwrite your change.
-One was to fix this is with "stashing", as
+One way to fix this is with "stashing", as
 the error suggests.
 We won't cover stashing in 320, but feel free to
 read about it on your own.